goforgery/forgery2-site/www/en/api.md

 * _trust proxy_ Enables reverse proxy support, disabled by default
 * _jsonp callback name_ Changes the default callback name of _?callback=_
 * _json spaces_ JSON response spaces for formatting, defaults to _"  "_ (2 spaces) in development, _0_ in production
-* TBD _case sensitive routing_ Enable case sensitivity, disabled by default, treating "/Foo" and "/foo" as the same
+* _case sensitive routing_ Enable case sensitivity, disabled by default, treating "/Foo" and "/foo" as the same
-* TBD _strict routing_ Enable strict routing, by default "/foo" and "/foo/" are treated the same by the router
+* _strict routing_ Enable strict routing, by default "/foo" and "/foo/" are treated the same by the router
 * TBD _view cache_ Enables view template compilation caching, enabled in production by default
 * _view engine_ The default engine extension to use when omitted
 * _views_ The view directory path, defaulting to "./views"